paulmillr/scure-btc-signer/README.md

 ### P2PK (Pay To Public Key)

-Old script, doesn't have address at all.
-Should be wrapped in P2SH/P2WSH/P2SH-P2WSH.
+Legacy script, doesn't have an address.
+Must be wrapped in P2SH / P2WSH / P2SH-P2WSH.
+Not recommended.

 ```ts
 const uncompressed = hex.decode(